China seen keeping lending benchmark rate steady in June-Reuters poll

 MLF, one of the PBOC's main tools in managing longer-term liquidity in the banking system, serves as a guide for the new LPR.

-The interest rate on one-year medium-term lending facility (MLF) loans to financial institutions stands at 2.95%.
+The interest rate on one-year medium-term lending facility (MLF) loans to financial institutions CNMLF1YRRP=PBOC stands at 2.95%.

 May data pointed to further improvement in the Chinese economy from the health crisis, but growth was weaker than expected and uneven, suggesting the recovery remains fragile and reinforcing expectations that more growth-boosting measures will be needed.